oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Multiple Use of Same CVE
 <multiple-use-of-same-cve>
-It MUST be tested that a CVE is not used in multiple vulnerability items.
+It SHALL be tested that a CVE is not used in multiple vulnerability items.

 The relevant path for this test is: